 Imagination is a great gift that children possess.
 Let them use it with these blank treasure map templates for children.
-Join them on their imaginary adventures cross mountains and through jungles.
-Use one of the ready made detailed maps below, or help your child draw their own map using a blank template.
+Join them on their imaginary adventures. across mountains and through jungles.
+Use one of the ready-made detailed maps below, or help your child draw their own map using a blank template.
 Escape with your child to a land of pirates, galleons, and buried treasure.
 In the world of imagination, there are no rules.

 Blank Treasure Map Templates for Children

 Arg!
 This map has nothing on it!
-That needs to be remedied, says this old pirate.
-Grab yer pencils and markers and old India ink, and make this ancient parchment map into a masterpiece.
-In the worlds of Long John Silver, “Yer as smart as paint!”
+That must be remedied!
+Grab yer pencils and markers and old India ink.
+Turn this ancient parchment map into a masterpiece.
+In the words of Long John Silver, “Yer as smart as paint!”

 Another empty map.
 But no worries, soon here be monsters.
 C’mon young buccaneers, use yer wits and create a new world the likes of which has never been seen.
 Be clever now!
 Draw mermaids, ghost ships, cannons and submersibles.
 The mysteries of the land and sea are to be uncovered by yer brilliant mind!